Crock Pot Pineapple Pork Burrito Bowl

 - 1 cup green bell pepper (sliced)

 - 1 cup onion (sliced)

 - 1/4 tsp cilantro (chopped)

 - Place bacon in the bottom of the crock pot.
 Then, set the pork roast on top of the bacon.

-- Pour the pineapple chunks, garlic, salt and pepper over the pork.
+- Pour the pineapple chunks (with juice), tamari sauce, garlic, salt and pepper over the pork.
 Stir to combine.

 - Cook on low for about 6-8 hours or on high for 4-5 hours, until the pork is tender.
 Spoon pineapple and juice over the pork midway through.
 Shred the pork with a fork, mix with the pineapples and let cook for an additional 10-15 minutes.

 - While the pork is cooking, add rice and broth to a small pot.
 Bring to a boil.
 Once boiling, cover with a lid and lower heat to simmer.
 Let cook for 15-20 minutes (if using short grain white rice) or until water has evaporated and rice is cooked through.
 Fluff with a fork and set aside.